JoshuaKGoldberg/package-json-validator/README.md

 ### validateDependencies(value)

+Also: `validateDevDependencies(value)`, `validateOptionalDependencies(value)`, and `validatePeerDependencies(value)`

-This function validates the value of the `dependency` property of a `package.json`.
+These functions validate the value of their respective `dependency` property.
-It takes the value, and validates it against the following criteria.
+They take the value, and validate it against the following criteria.

 - It should be of type an `object`.
 - The object should be a record of key value pairs